amgarton47/CS62data-structures/SearchEngine_Assignment/project/README.md

 The `PostingsList` class will be used to store a postings list.
 A postings list will be stored as a singly-linked list of integers (holding the document ids, like above) with both a head and a tail reference.
 The class will only have three public non-static methods:

 * `addDoc`: takes an `int` as a parameter and adds that integer to the *back* of the postings list.
 You can assume that the `addDoc` method will be called with increasing document ids so the result postings list will be in sorted order.
-You cannot, however, assume that the document IDs passed in will be unique and must make sure not to add them multiple time.
+You cannot, however, assume that the document IDs passed in will be unique and must make sure not to add them multiple times.
 Since they will be called in increasing order, however, this will just require you to check against the last thing in the post list, which should be fast (and easy).
 This must be an *O(1)* run-time method.

 * `getIDS`: returns an `ArrayList<Integer>` of the ids (i.e. integers) stored in this postings list.
 This will be useful for debugging and for printing out the documents that match a query.
 Note this is generated when this method is called from the underlying linked list.
 You should *not* be storing the IDs in an arraylist.